Coca-Cola FEMSA (NYSE:KOF) Sees Large Volume Increase

-A number of research analysts recently issued reports on the company.
-The Goldman Sachs Group lowered Coca-Cola FEMSA from a “buy” rating to a “neutral” rating and set a $59.00 target price on the stock. in a report on Tuesday, January 18th.
-Citigroup upgraded Coca-Cola FEMSA from a “neutral” rating to a “buy” rating and set a $60.00 price target for the company in a research report on Monday, December 20th.
-HSBC lowered Coca-Cola FEMSA from a “buy” rating to a “hold” rating and set a $64.00 price target for the company. in a research report on Thursday, January 20th.
-Finally, Zacks Investment Research lowered Coca-Cola FEMSA from a “buy” rating to a “hold” rating in a research report on Thursday, January 27th.
-Four research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
-According to MarketBeat, the company has a consensus rating of “Hold” and a consensus target price of $59.80.
+Several equities analysts have recently issued reports on KOF shares.
+The Goldman Sachs Group cut Coca-Cola FEMSA from a “buy” rating to a “neutral” rating and set a $59.00 price objective for the company. in a research note on Tuesday, January 18th.
+Zacks Investment Research lowered Coca-Cola FEMSA from a “buy” rating to a “hold” rating in a research report on Thursday, January 27th.
+Citigroup raised Coca-Cola FEMSA from a “neutral” rating to a “buy” rating and set a $60.00 target price on the stock in a research report on Monday, December 20th.
+Finally, HSBC lowered Coca-Cola FEMSA from a “buy” rating to a “hold” rating and set a $64.00 target price on the stock. in a research report on Thursday, January 20th.
+Four research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+According to data from MarketBeat, Coca-Cola FEMSA has a consensus rating of “Hold” and an average price target of $59.80.

 Coca-Cola FEMSA SAB de CV engages in the production and distribution of trademark beverages.
 It operates through the following divisions: Mexico and Central America and South America.
 The Mexico and Central America division comprises Mexico, Guatemala, Nicaragua, Costa Rica and Panama.
 The South America division consists of Brazil, Argentina, Colombia and Uruguay.